trilitech/umami-v1/.gitlab/issue_templates/Change Regular - end testnet.md

 ## Rollback plan
 <!-- Describe how to rollback the change in case the expected change is not working -->

-During the 1 week after sopping and before removing the backups, to restart without having to download the full TESTNET chain :
+During the 1 week after stopping and before removing the backups, to restart without having to download the full TESTNET chain :
 ```
 cd /opt/umami-backend/amino/TESTNET
 make pg_dump_restore